gscultho/HuskEOS/README.md

  * ### Memory
    * Emulates dynamic memory allocation.
 Allocates blocks of configurable size for use by application.
    * Overflow/underflow (outside of memory block) detection supported.
-   * Work in progress at this time.

  * ### Semaphore
    * Designed for counting and signaling purposes.
 For mutual exclusion see Mutex.